Shearwater V, A Rosborough 246

 After some searching and reading, we determined one surface unit, a HOB, was sufficient for us since we usually prepare single-dish meals at home and were installing an outside BBQ.
 We purchased a single-unit induction cooker that could be used in the cabin or easily removed for cooking outside if desired.
 It rapidly heats our favored cast iron and stainless cookware.

 We made the decision to purchase a Duxtop 1800 Watt Portable Induction Cooktop for several reasons.
 The new cooker has both the ability to maintain a preset temperature or a desired heat level similar to a conventional electric cooker.
+The unit will run on on the generator with the air conditioner operating.

 The selection of an induction cooker rather than a traditional resistance electric cooker gave us a variable power unit that was generator and inverter friendly because the power draw started slow and built to maintain temperature rather than cycling off and on at full power, presenting a more acceptable constant load on the generator.